kodecocodes/swift-algorithm-club/Bit Set/README.markdown

 var bits = BitSet(size: 140)
 ```

 then the `BitSet` allocates an array of three words.
-Each word holds 64 bits and therefore three words can hold 192 bits.
-We only use 140 of those bits so we're wasting a bit of space (but of course we can never use less than a whole word.)
+Each word has 64 bits and therefore three words can hold 192 bits.
+We only use 140 of those bits so we're wasting a bit of space (but of course we can never use less than a whole word).

-> **Note:** The first entry in the `words` array is the least-significant word, so these words are stored in little endian order.
+> **Note:** The first entry in the `words` array is the least-significant word, so these words are stored in little endian order in the array.

 ## Looking up the bits